Fonta1n3/FullyNoded/Docs/Q-and-A.md

 Have a feeling its a paywalled feature on mynode. i think all mynode does it puts a paywall around the convenience of automatically showing the `QR`, but again I am not sure.
 If they block you from `ssh`'ing and creating your Hidden services, that would be lame.

+#### Question : Why does the `tor` service persist in the background even after I've shut down Gordian Server?
+Why doesn't Gordian Server shut down its service that it initiated?

+Because Gordian Server is just an installer.
+The Gordian Wallet app is totally separate from `tor` and `bitcoin core`.
+You can delete Gordian and redownlaod and it has zero effect on your node or tor.
+Gordian sets-up `tor` as a system service.

+You can always stop it with  `brew services stop tor` or you can click the stop button

+##### Further question: Most people would expect it to stop itself when pressing `cmd+q`?
+Most people think of apps in macOS as a self contained monolith.
+*I was under the impression that on macOS once an app window is shut then it and any associated programs are turned off, like that's the default behaviour, unless there's a clear visual indicator that it's still running in the menu bar or the dock; unlike in windows where its minimized to the system tray.*

+##### Further answer:
+Tor is a service.
+And Gordian is not really a traditional app.
+Tor and bitcoind is not embedded with it.
+It's totally external, for that it would never get approved on mac app store.
+What's so hard with clicking `stop`?

 ## Connection